 You can also choose modules for a specialist track.
 The Business Analytics track delivers the mathematical tools to develop practical, numerate and computer-based modelling.

 The Operations, Logistics and Supply Chain Management track explores the problems faced by operations managers.
 It covers topics such as purchasing, inventory planning and risk analysis.
-Perhaps you want to learn more about designing and managing the computer-based systems of our digital economy.
-If so, the Information Systems specialism track is for you.
+For students who want to learn more about designing and managing the computer-based systems of our digital economy, the Information Systems specialism is for you.

 Your third year consists of a supervised placement in industry, with previous students joining companies such as IBM and Bosch.
 Roles in finance, support or operations allow you to see how processes and theories are used.
 This experience also provides valuable insight for your final year academic studies.

 Our careers team, including a dedicated departmental careers coach, will work with you from day one to help with internships, placements and graduate employment.
 We will supply training in CV writing, interview assessment centres and telephone interviews, helping you with your future career ambitions.

 Students use programming tools such as Python and R, spreadsheets and business intelligence software, gaining important skills which can be applied to bring intelligence to industry.
 We will teach you how to make forecasts and use data to understand complex behaviour and introduce you to operational and strategic business contexts, applying your skills on a team project for a client in the Lancaster area.